 As I stayed at the nearby Lochside Hotel, it was only a short walk before I entered the Bowmore visitor centre.
 After announcing my arrival I walked up the steps to the beautiful bar, with stunning views of Loch Indaal.
 I should’ve taken a picture, but that probably wouldn’t have done it justice anyway.
-The displayed Bowmore 1957 was just as pretty to look at, so here’s a short video for your enjoyment.

 I positioned myself into a comfy chair across from Jerome (if I remember correctly).
 Born in the Czech Republic, he’d been living in Germany for over thirty years already.
 Jerome would turn out to be an excellent guy to partner up with for the Bowmore Craftsman’s Tour.

 Our wonderful guide Heather MacIndeor (and when I say wonderful, I mean she was truly great) informed us that a group of four other participants had failed to show up.
 That meant it would be just Jerome and me going on the tour, which was fine by me.
 Less people means more of a private tour, which is always the better option.

 After a short visit to the water source (I know water is really important for whisky production, but looking at a babbling brook is only interesting for a minute or two) we quickly moved on to the malting floors.
 Bowmore is one of the few distilleries with their own malting floor: 25 percent of the barley they use is malted in-house.